 You can purchase dental cement at many drugstores and use it to temporarily cover the damaged tooth.
 As a cosmetic dentist, we prefer to simply treat your tooth and restore it immediately.
 However, if you are traveling, have a busy day at work, or simply cannot find the time to come in, this is a useful temporary solution.
 Just be sure to visit Montpelier Family Dentistry the next day.

-Call our cosmetic dental services office at (301) 604-0025 and schedule an appointment to be seen as soon as possible.
+Call our cosmetic dentist in Laurel, MD at (301) 604-0025 and schedule an appointment to be seen as soon as possible.
 We will do our best to work around your schedule so you can have your tooth restored immediately.

 As a cosmetic dentist, we have several ways to restore a chipped tooth, including:

 We regularly use dental bonding to restore chipped teeth in children.
 This is the fastest way to do so because we can complete the process in one visit.
-As a cosmetic dentist, we apply tooth-colored bonding material to the damaged tooth, shape, and harden it for a natural-looking restoration.
-At Montpelier Family Dentistry we can also use dental bonding when treating adults.
+As a cosmetic dentist in Laurel, MD, we apply tooth-colored bonding material to the damaged tooth, shape, and harden it for a natural-looking restoration.
+At Montpelier Family Dentistry, we can also use dental bonding when treating adults.
 However, the bonding material is generally not as long-lasting as a veneer or dental crown.

 Many of the adults who visit our general dentist office prefer to repair their teeth using dental veneers.
 A veneer can be used to restore a chipped tooth, cover dark stains, close gaps in between teeth, and more.
 This makes veneers an incredibly popular option among our patients.